 Unfortunately, ash dieback is present in many areas of the woods and will be a driver in how the woodland will be managed in the future.

 The woodlands are generally level with heights above sea level (ASL) at around 100-120m ASL.

 Initial assessment Following an instruction to assess the woodland and create an interim 5 year and budget Nicholsons were instructed to proceed with the creation of a Woodland Management Plan.
-The initial assessment and Woodland Management Plan were both chargeable events.
 The Planning Stage Grants are available for the compilation of the Woodland Management Plan.
 Each area of woodland was walked and assessed and described in detail with a proposed treatment.
-Read more »
+The Woodland Management Plan is compiled using a standard Forestry Commission Read more »

 The woodlands have been neglected over the past years; (25+) and the structure does pose some interesting questions.
 The younger plantings are around 20 years old in addition some 30-year-old plantations are also present.
 A considerable amount of oak was planted in the early 50’s with only remnants left of this age group.
 Mature trees are all but absent from the wood.
 It is likely that the wood Read more »